 A brilliant new owner

 Kirsti Paakkanen buys Marimekko in September 1991 and wastes no time in changing the company.
 She ushers in a new era of growth and profitability, and welcomes new designers like Ritva Falla who specializes in women’s business wear.
 Jukka Rintala and Jaana Parkkila are also recruited as fashion designers and Matti Seppänen begins to work on men’s clothing.
-Marja Suna, who was hired by Armi in 1979, make her mark as a resourceful fashion designer.
-Suna is the creator of Marimekko’s first knitwear collection.
+Marja Suna, who was hired by Armi in 1979 and who created Marimekko’s first knitwear collection, continues to make her mark as a versatile fashion designer.

 First fashion show in the park

 Fashion designer Mika Piirainen joins Marimekko.
-At the beginning of the 2000s Mika is inspired by classic Marimekko patterns and begins to use them in his clothing designs.
-Classic and new join together successfully and soon other designers follow Mika’s example.
+At the beginning of the 2000s Mika is inspired by classic Marimekko patterns and begins to use them in his clothing designs alongside new prints.
+Classic and contemporary come together successfully and soon other designers follow Mika’s example.

 More young designers

 Designer Sami Ruotsalainen settles in at Marimekko.
-In 2003 and 2006, competitions for young designers pave the way for the next generation of Marimekko designers, including Maija Louekari, Aino-Maija Metsola and Jenni Tuominen.
+Several talented young designers are brought in through desing competitions in 2003 and 2006, including Maija Louekari, Aino-Maija Metsola and Jenni Tuominen.
 They go on to create many of Marimekko’s most popular patterns in the coming years.
-Fashion designer Samu-Jussi Koski’s distinct style can also be seen in Marimekko clothing collections between 2004 and 2009.
+Fashion designer Samu-Jussi Koski’s distinct style can be seen in Marimekko clothing collections between 2004 and 2009.

-Erja Hirvi creates a world-class pattern: Lumimarja.
-This soulful design has clearly earned its place among Marimekko’s many classic textile patterns.
-Erja began her career at Marimekko in 1995 with her successful Lenny design – the story of an angel who takes to the skies in fast and colourful flight.
+Erja Hirvi creates a universal hit: Lumimarja (snowberry).
+This expressive design has clearly earned its place among Marimekko’s many classic textile patterns.
+Erja began her career at Marimekko in 1995 with her successful Lenny design – the story of an angel who takes to the skies in fast and colorful flight.

 The Herttoniemi factory celebrates